How to Run a Bookstore in 2025 (Step-by-Step Guide)

 Book sales in brick-and-mortar stores have been hit harder than many other industries with the rise of eCommerce.
 But, of course, many have stayed successful and profitable.
 An important part of this success is by planning seasonally.
 Seasonal sales are critical for bookshops.

-For example, some bookstore owners have noticed that longer, classic books sell better during the winter months.
+For example, some bookstore owners have noticed that longer, classic books sell better during winter.
 Winter is a more popular time for reading, and these titles are often put on readers’ New Year’s resolution lists.

 Most importantly, you cannot afford to be out of stock of popular items.
 Keep bestsellers and classic books well-stocked through the holidays.
 They make easy but thoughtful gifts and will sell quickly during November and December.
 Using tools with your bookstore POS system will help you analyze your most important products and better plan for a great holiday season of sales.